Random-Cluster Dynamics in $\mathbb{Z}^2$: The speed of disagreement percolation

 \section{The speed of disagreement percolation}

-In spin systems, a central idea in the analysis of local Markov chains is to bound the speed at which disagreements propagate.
-Bounds of this sort can be deduced from {\it disagreement percolation} (or {\it path of disagreements}) arguments (see, e.g., \cite{JB,DSVW}).
+In spin systems, a central idea in the analysis of local Markov chains is to bound the speed at which information propagates. {\it Disagreement percolation} (or {\it path of disagreements}) arguments provide bounds of this sort (see, e.g., \cite{JB,DSVW}).
 These arguments are based on the idea that in spin systems interactions only occur between neighboring sites, and thus if two configurations agree everywhere except in some region $A$, then it takes many steps for a local Markov chain under the identity coupling to propagate these disagreements to regions that are far from $A$.

 In this section, we provide a bound on the speed of propagation of disagreements for the Glauber dynamics of the random-cluster model on $\LL = (\LL_n,E_n)$, under side-homogeneous boundary conditions.
-The random-cluster model has long range interactions in the form of arbitrarily long paths, so disagreements could potentially propagate arbitrarily fast.
-Our insight is to restrict attention to pairs of configurations where one of the configurations is {\it stationary}; i.e., it has law $\mu^\eta_{\LL,p,q}$.
+A random-cluster configuration may exhibit long range interactions in the form of arbitrarily long paths, so disagreements could potentially propagate arbitrarily fast.
+Our insight is to restrict attention to pairs of configurations where one of them is {\it stationary}; i.e., it has law $\mu^\eta_{\LL,p,q}$.
 Then by (\ref{prelim:edc-finite}), the probability of long paths decays exponentially with the length of the path, which makes the long range interactions manageable.